Foreign spouses could be told to leave UK under plans to cut legal migration

 Asked if it would apply to partners when they came to renew their visas, No 10 said the change was “not retrospective, but it would apply to renewals in the future”.

-The amounts had not been updated for 10 years, No 10 said.
+The income level had not been updated for 10 years, No 10 said.

-There are exemptions, but these will be on a case by case basis.

-Madeleine Sumption, the director of the Migration Observatory at the University of Oxford, said the changes would make the UK an outlier.
+Madeleine Sumption, the director of the Migration Observatory at the University of Oxford, said the changes would make the UK an outlier among western nations.

-The Prime Minister's spokesman said on Tuesday: "The family immigration rules contain a provision for exceptional circumstances where there would be unjustifiably harsh consequences for the applicant, their partner, a relevant child or another family member if their application were to be refused."
+The prime minister's spokesperson said on Tuesday: “The family immigration rules contain a provision for exceptional circumstances where there would be unjustifiably harsh consequences for the applicant, their partner, a relevant child or another family member if their application were to be refused.”

-No examples were given and the spokesman said applications would be considered on a "case-by-case basis".
+No examples were given and the spokesperson said applications would be considered on a “case-by-case basis”.

 Official figures from April show the median gross annual earnings for full-time employees in the UK was £34,963.